discos/srt-single-dish-tools/docs/index.rst

 The Python library is written following the modern coding standards documented in the Astropy Coding Guidelines.
-Automatic tests cover a significant fraction of the code, and are launched each time a commit is pushed to the `Github`_ repository.
+Automatic tests cover a significant fraction of the code, and are launched each time a commit is pushed to the `Github`_ repository, through Github Actions.
-The Continuous Integration service `Travis CI`_ is used for that.
 The current version is 0.6-devXXX, indicating the development version towards 0.6.
 See below the tentative roadmap.